KalkulierbaR/kalkulierbar/backend/docs/PropositionalTableaux.md

 ## Undo

-The undo move reverts the latest expand or close move and reverts the state to the point before executing given move.
-It can be used if the backtracking function is enabled for a certain calculus or if the backtracking button is set on enabled in the settings before building the calculus tree.
+The undo move reverts the latest expand or close move and reverts the state to the point before executing the given move.
+It can be used only if the backtracking option is enabled.

 Close moves are encoded as `{"type":"UNDO","id1":<Any integer>,"id2":<Any integer>}`.